-The Planning & Building Counter on the 2nd Floor is open to the public from 8am–4pm, Monday–Thursday (closed 12pm–1pm, and on Fridays).
-We strongly encourage you to make an appointment for a virtual or in-person meeting with a Planner or Building Technician through our Qmatic appointment system.
+The Planning and Building Counter on the 2nd Floor is open to the public from 8:00 am - 4:00 pm, Monday - Thursday (closed 12:00 - 1:00 pm for lunch) and closed Friday - Sunday.
+We strongly encourage you to make an appointment for a virtual or in-person meeting with a Planner or Building Technician through our appointment system.
 (See instructions for using virtual appointments.)
 We make every effort to accommodate drop-ins as availability allows, but suggest scheduling an appointment to ensure we can serve you effectively.

 Call Edgardo Diaz at:

-16) How Do I Make a Virtual Appointment?
+How Do I Make an In-person or Online Appointment?

 Using Alternative Water Sources